-The federal government has put federal student loan repayment on hold until Jan.
+The federal government has put federal student loan repayment on hold until Aug.
 31, 2022, due to the ongoing coronavirus pandemic.
-But the current administration has announced that will be the final extension.
+But they can’t extend it forever.
 Moreover, if you’ve got private student loan debt, your payments haven’t been on hold.

 Whether you’re dreading the impending deadline on your federal loans or are living paycheck to paycheck and can’t pay your private loans, you may be wondering how to postpone your payments.
 That’s especially true if you’re facing a period of unemployment or reduced income and can’t find a way to lower your monthly student loan payment.